BrianWhitneyAI/celigo_pipeline_automation_paper/README.md

     This will setup a virtual environment local to this project and install all of the project's dependencies into it.
 The virtual env will be located in `celigo_pipeline_automation_paper/venv`.

-2. `make test`, `make fmt`, `make lint`, `make type-check`, `make import-sort`

-    Quality assurance

-3. `pip install -e .[dev]`

-    This will install your package in editable mode with all the required development dependencies.

-4. `make docs`

-    This will generate documentation using sphinx.

-5. `make publish` and `make publish-snapshot`

-    Running this command will start the process of publishing to PyPI

-6. `make bumpversion` - [release, major, minor, patch, dev]

-    update verisoning with new releases.

-7. `make clean`

-    This will clean up various Python and build generated files so that you can ensure that you are working in a clean workspace.

-#### Suggested Git Branch Strategy

-1. `main` is for the most up-to-date development, very rarely should you directly commit to this branch.
-GitHub Actions will run on every push and on a CRON to this branch but still recommended to commit to your development branches and make pull requests to main.
-If you push a tagged commit with bumpversion, this will also release to PyPI.
-2. Your day-to-day work should exist on branches separate from `main`.
-Even if it is just yourself working on the repository, make a PR from your working branch to `main` so that you can ensure your commits don't break the development head.
-GitHub Actions will run on every push to any branch or any pull request from any branch to any other branch.
-3. It is recommended to use "Squash and Merge" commits when committing PR's.
-It makes each set of changes to `main` atomic and as a side effect naturally encourages small well defined PR's.